William Alexander Percy: Biography

 He was born to Camille, a French Catholic, and LeRoy Percy, of the planter class in Mississippi, and grew up in Greenville.
 His father was elected as U.S. senator in 1910.
 As an attorney and planter with 20,000 acres under cultivation for cotton, he attended The University of the South in Sewanee, Tennessee, as did three previous generations in his family.
 He graduated in 1904.

 He spent a year in Paris, then went to Harvard for a law degree.
 After returning to Greenville, Percy joined his father's firm in the practice of law.

 During World War I, Percy joined the Commission for Relief in Belgium in November 1916.
 He served in Belgium as a delegate until the withdrawal of American personnel upon the US declaration of war in April 1917.
 He served in the U.S. Army in World War I, earning the rank of Captain and the Croix de Guerre.

 From 1925 to 1932, Percy edited the Yale Younger Poets series, the first of its kind in the country.
 He also published four volumes of poetry with the Yale University Press.
 A Southern man of letters, Percy befriended many fellow writers, Southern, Northern and European, including William Faulkner.
 He socialized with Langston Hughes and other people in and about the Harlem Renaissance.
 Percy was a sort of godfather to the Fugitives at Vanderbilt, or Southern Agrarians, as John Crowe Ransom, Allen Tate and Robert Penn Warren often were called.

-Percy's family was plagued with suicides, including that of his first cousin LeRoy Pratt Percy and possibly his wife Martha Susan (Mattie Sue) Phinizy Percy, who died in a car accident.
-William adopted his cousin's children, Walker, LeRoy (Roy) and Phinizy (Phin) Percy, after they were orphaned.
+Percy's family was plagued with suicides, including that of his first cousin LeRoy Pratt Percy and possibly LeRoy's wife Martha Susan (Mattie Sue) Phinizy Percy, who died in a car accident.
+William adopted his cousin's children, Walker, LeRoy (Roy) and Billups Phinizy (Phin) Percy, after they were orphaned.
 As adults, all three prospered.
 Walker Percy became a medical doctor and a best-selling author.
 Roy married Sarah Hunt Farish, the daughter of Will Percy's law partner Hazlewood Power Farish.
 He took charge of Trail Lake, the Percy family's plantation.
 Phin married and moved to New Orleans to practice law.